 If your C-section scar is low and transverse, your doctor might allow you to try VBAC, if your other risk factors are low.

 Check with your doctor early to find out if the hospital you’re using allows women to attempt VBAC.
 Not every hospital does.

 Although the risk of your old scar rupturing during VBAC is low, the hospital must be prepared to handle the emergency that could arise if it does.
 Some hospitals simply aren’t prepared to handle it.

 Low Risk vs. No Risk

-There is a very small chance for every woman who attempts VBAC that her uterus could rupture, even if she has a low transverse C-section scar and is in good health.
+There is a very small chance for every woman who attempts VBAC that their uterus could rupture, even if they have a low transverse C-section scar and is in good health.
 Doctors can’t be 100% certain whether or not it may happen to you.

 Even though ruptures happen in less than 1% of VBAC attempts, some women don’t want to try it at all, because if it does occur, it can be very dangerous.
 You need to weigh your options and talk to your doctor before you decide what to do.

 If VBAC is an option for you and you like the idea of trying a vaginal birth, there are many reasons you might want to give it a shot.
 There’s a good chance that you may succeed: About 70% of women who try are able to have their babies via vaginal birth.
 For the rest, a C-section is needed, due to problems that arise during the attempt.

 You may want to attempt VBAC for many reasons because if it is successful, it has the following benefits: